- Your State

 Find out more about public schools in your state here: Florida’s Department of Education.

-Families can also consider choosing one of Florida’s several hundred charter schools; these are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
+Families can also consider choosing one of Florida’s more than 650 charter schools; these are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
 Each public charter school has a charter that explains the school’s purpose and what specific community need it serves.
 Indian River Charter High School, for instance, provides unique training and opportunities for students interested in the performing arts.
 If there are more families seeking admittance to a charter school than there are seats, a good old-fashioned lottery system is typically used to determine admittance.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
 So, these might be a good option if your kid learns best by focusing in on a subject he or she is passionate about.

 Florida has more than 500 magnet schools across the state.
 To find out if your district has magnet programs, use the school search option on the Florida Department of Education’s website.
 Simply select your district and click “Go.”
 If there are magnet schools or magnet programs in your district, the tool will display them and list their focus (science, performing arts, medical, technology, etc.)

 Families can also choose private schools, nonpublic schools that charge tuition.
 Florida’s more than 1,800 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 Florida even has the nation’s first archdiocesan supported virtual Catholic school.
 The average tuition for private schools in the state is $8,914 for elementary schools and $9,872 for high schools.